DOI-USGS/gage-conditions-gif/README.md

 #####################
 ## Download data

-# Uses GD still so need to do this first one separately
+# Uses GD still so need to do this first one separately so it can log in
 scipiper::scmake("1_fetch/out/dv_data.rds.ind", "1_fetch.yml")

 # Then all the rest